jurgenromeijn/wordpress-plugin-projects-rest/README.md

 - run `phpunit`

 ## Usage
+- Include this plugin into your WordPress through composer.
+- Activate the plugin.
-Navigate to `[base-url]/wp-json/projects/v1/project` to view all projects.
+- Navigate to `[base-url]/wp-json/projects/v1/project` to view all projects.